onlyskin/Anki-LilyPond/README.md

 You can add your own templates to the `user_files` directory in the addon's files (see `Tools -> Addons -> LilyPond Integration -> View Files`).
 You'll need to restart Anki after making any changes.
+Also note that if you want to use LilyPond's `\include` directive you'll need to provide to _full path_ to the file.

 To use a template called `exampleTemplate`:
 * In inline tags: